MichalMroz21/PE-Parser/README.md

 * Not needed to just use the library

 ## Building & Installation
+Library requires a compiler with C++17 or higher
 In git bash terminal run:
 ```
 git clone https://github.com/MichalMroz21/PE-Parser